OlgaMaciaszek/spring-one-2021-rsocket-http-sample/README.md

 ## Test using tags for Verification Service instance selection

+RSocket HTTP Bridge allows you to set RSocket Routing tags via headers.

-Try running the request specifying an `INSTANCE_NAME` tag of an instance that is not
+Try running the request directly against the bridge specifying an `INSTANCE_NAME` tag of an instance that is not
 present:

 `http POST localhost:9080/verification-service/verify < valid.json 'X-RSocket-Tags:INSTANCE_NAME=verification-service-2'